-Our marine work covers cross border disputes, sanctions, piracy, maritime security, the international sale of goods, financing and selling new and pre- owned vessels, leasing and management, transaction finalisation and regulatory filings, bareboat and time charters, and delivery and operation issues.
+Our marine work covers cargo, charterparty, cross border disputes, sanctions, piracy, arrests, maritime security, the international sale of goods, financing and selling new and pre- owned vessels, leasing and management, transaction finalisation and regulatory filings, drafting of bareboat and time charters, and delivery and operation issues.

 It is the beginning of the end for the internal combustion engine as legislators across the globe clamp down on the sale of fossil fueled vehicles and electric vehicles present themselves as a viable alternative.
 Provided the right legal and commercial conditions exist, there is the opportunity for a real power shift in the world of commercial transport.

 68% of surveyed respondents in our latest report believe that AI and its benefits for commercial transport are overhyped.
 Add to that the industry's concerns relating to data security, job losses, ethical use, personal privacy rights and potential liabilities arising out of the use of AI, and the conclusion must be that the adoption of AI in the transport industry is no slam dunk.

 With the advancement of electric vehicle fleets and the development of electric roads, is this the end for fossil fuels?
 Read the fourth in our series of articles that explores how technology is being harnessed to drive the transport of the future.

 Blockchain has been hailed as the most disruptive technology in the transport sector since the introduction of the standard shipping container in the 1960s.
 Today, we cannot imagine shipping without containers.
 We believe that in the years ahead, the world will look back to the advent of blockchain technology in the same way.